netrc/jekyll-now/_posts/2017-12-19-The-Last-Jedi.md

 Luke & Leia - Amazing to see them together again.
 And with better writing this should have been worked out to a couple more scenes, again, we've waited decades for this.

-Plotting - The lack of lightspeed jump - pretty ridiculous and really should have had some other techno-babble explanation.
-It was bad enough in A New Hope, but only lasted 10 minutes or so.
-Here they actually say it'll take dozens (30?) of hours.
+Plotting - The lack of lightspeed jump by First Order ships to get in front of Resistance was pretty ridiculous and really should have had some other techno-babble explanation.
+It was bad enough in A New Hope,  with the Death Star out of range of Yavin, but that only lasted 10 minutes or so (of real time).
+Here they actually say it'll take dozens (30?) of hours for the Resistance to run out of fuel; another dumb plot hole.

 Kids ending - Nice scene, especially with the subtle force-grab of the broom.
 I would have had the kid explicitly play light-saber with it; that was the point of the scene, why not go with it.
 But a lousy non-Star-Wars ending to an episode.
 Sure the formal group portraits are cheesy - and they work.
 Any hope for something correct for EIX ?